fortsoft/wicket-jade/README.md

 }
 ```

-Your jade template - BooksPabel.jade (in HomePage package or in other location):
+Your jade template - BooksPanel.jade (in HomePage package or in other location):

 ```
 div(wicket:id="authorPanel")